Levies are the lifeblood of shared living schemes

 Deep Dive: The Duty to Pay Levies (Q&A)

-Based on this adjudication order, here are the critical answers every Sectional Title owner and trustee needs to know about levy compliance.
+Based on this adjudication order, here are the answers every Sectional Title owner and trustee needs to know about levies and non-payment.

 The Duty to Pay

-Q: Why is it critical for members to pay their levies?
+Q: Why is it important for members to pay their levies?

-A: Levies are explicitly described in the order as the “lifeblood of shared living schemes”.
-They are essential because the costs for the maintenance, repair, and upkeep of the scheme—including security and insurance—are shared between the members.
+A: Levies are aptly described in the order as the “lifeblood of shared living schemes”.
+They are essential because the costs for the maintenance, repair, and day-to-day of the scheme—including security and insurance—are shared between the members.

 Q: What is the legal authority that allows a Body Corporate to charge levies?

-A: The authority to raise levies comes from the Sectional Titles Schemes Management Act (STSMA) and the passing of a trustee resolution to that effect.
-The Body Corporate is obliged to perform these functions entrusted to it by the STSMA.
+A: The authority to raise levies comes from the Sectional Titles Schemes Management Act (STSMA) plus the passing of a trustee resolution.
+The Body Corporate is required to perform these functions assigned to it by the STSMA.

 Q: Who is responsible for paying these contributions?

-A: The responsibility lies with the owner(s) of the respective units at the time the resolutions raising the levies were passed.
-In this case, the respondent was liable by virtue of his ownership of a unit in the scheme.
+A: The responsibility lies with the owner(s) of the units at the time the resolutions raising the levies were passed.
+In this case, the respondent was liable because of ownership of a unit in the scheme.

 Failure to Pay

-Q: Can a member withhold levy payments if they disagree with the Body Corporate’s financial decisions?
+Q: Can a member withhold levy payments if they disagree with the Body Corporate’s financial management and decisions?

 A: No. The adjudicator referenced the matter of The Body Corporate of Fish Eagle v Group Twelve Investments (PTY) Ltd, which held that a member cannot withhold levies on the grounds that they dispute the necessity or financial wisdom of the decision to impose those levies.